 6. American Savings Bank

 American Savings Bank is the third largest bank in Hawaii.
-While it wasn’t established until 1987, it has quickly grown to be one of the favorite banks in the state.
+While it wasn’t established until 1987, it has quickly grown to be one of the most popular banks in the state.

-The bank offers many checking, savings, CDs, and money market accounts.

-American Savings Bank has a large ATM network throughout Hawaii, and most deposit accounts have low minimum balance requirements.
-While all of their accounts have fees that can be hard to waive, they offer many other benefits that make up for the fees.
+The bank offers several checking, savings, CDs, and money market accounts for individuals.
+It also has a large ATM network throughout Hawaii, and most deposit accounts have low minimum balance requirements.
+While all of its accounts have fees that can be hard to waive, they come with several benefits.

-- Most deposit accounts include discounted rates on loans
+- Most deposit accounts include discounted loan rates

 7. Territorial Savings Bank